Maximising savings up to

 Patricia is looking for a solution that can secure a supplementary income to top-up her part-time earnings now, without risking the super balance she’ll need to generate her income when she fully retires.

 Protect current and future income with sharemarket protection

 Recognising that Patricia is close to retirement and will need to draw income from her super, her adviser recommends rolling over a portion of her super into Allianz Retire+ Future Safe.
 Patricia can maintain her exposure to the sharemarket as a core part of her investment strategy in the lead-up to retirement, and still have peace of mind that she can limit her market losses.
 She can manage her exposure to sequencing risk at a time when her retirement savings are most vulnerable.

 She can access at least 5% of her account balance at commencement each year to supplement her part time salary.

 Investing in Future Safe will also support Patricia’s transition to retirement strategy by allowing her to access some of her super as a regular income stream.

-As Patricia is over 60 and switching to a part-time income, she’ll be making withdrawals at the required rate of 4% of her Allianz Retire+ Future Safe account balance each year, and then at 5% when she turns 65.
+As Patricia is over 60 and switching to a part-time income, she’ll be making withdrawals at the required minimum rate from her Future Safe account each year.

 For a detailed view of Patricia's investment journey, please download the full version